Alexander Zverev: 2024: United Cup champion, two Masters titles and French Open final

-Zverev reached his fourth consecutive French Open semifinal with wins over Rafael Nadal, David Goffin, Tallon Griekspoor, Holger Rune, and Alex de Minaur.
+At the French Open, Zverev contested Rafael Nadal's final match at the French Open, defeating the 14-time champion in straight sets to record Nadal's fourth ever defeat at the event.
+He went on to reach the semifinals, winning over David Goffin, Tallon Griekspoor, Holger Rune, and Alex de Minaur.
 He then defeated two-time finalist Casper Ruud to reach his first Major final since the 2020 US Open and his first on clay.
-In the final set of the 2024 French Open, Alcaraz hit a second serve which was called out by the line judges.
-The chair umpire saw it different and overruled it.
-Electronic line calling revealed that the serve was out.
-Had it not been overturned, Zverev would have broken back Alcaraz.
-While Hawk-Eye does have margin of error, this remains an incredibly controversial overrule.
+In the deciding set of the final match, Alcaraz hit a second serve which was called out by the line judges.
+However, the chair umpire overruled the call, declaring the ball in.
+While electronic review later indicated the serve was out, Roland Garros does not use Hawk-Eye as an official officiating tool; instead, the technology is used exclusively for television broadcasts.
+It is noted that the broadcast version of Hawk-Eye operates with significantly lower precision than the official Electronic Line Calling (ELC) systems installed at other tournaments, leaving open the possibility that the umpire's ruling on the clay mark was accurate.
+However, the overrule generated controversy.
+Had the call not been overturned, Zverev would have broken back.
 Tennis commentator Robbie Koenig and former world No. 1 Andy Roddick disagreed with the overrule.
-Zverev would go on to lose the fifth set, giving up his two-sets-to-one lead, and is therefore still chasing his maiden slam title.
+Zverev would go on to lose the fifth set, giving up his two-sets-to-one lead and finishing runner-up to Carlos Alcaraz, who collected his maiden French Open title.